TheReaper62/GSpread-Plus/README.md

 1. Orientation - `orientation`
     - If you are treating the spreadsheet like a database, you can set the `orientation` to either `'vertical'`*(default)* or `'horizontal'`
     - This will automatically get the headers depending on the orientation
+    - If the data is propagating `vertical`ly, that would be the orientation ;
 2. Headers Depth - `headers_depth`
     - If your databases have headers that are not starting from the first row/column you can change the depth
-    - For example if your headers are at row 3 the headers depth would be `3`
+    - For example if your headers are at row 3, the headers depth would be `3`
 ```py
 client.connect_sheet(
     'Monkey Employees',